 1950s - Another charming young lady offering us a look at the forecourt.
 Thanks to Ken McIntyre for posting the card on the Facebook page Photos of Los Angeles

-1958 - A lovely view of what the forecourt looked like during the run of "Windjammer."
+1958 - A lovely view of the forecourt look during the run of "Windjammer."
 It's on the Chinese Theatre page of In Cinerama, a production of Cinerama and Cinemiracle historian Roland Lataille.
 He credits the photo to a now-vanished Picasa user.

 1958 - "Reserve Our Exclusive Cathay Lounge For Your Private Party."
 Thanks to Eric Lynxwiler for sharing this photo taken during the run of "Windjammer."
 It's on Flickr in his terrific "Los Angeles Theatres" album.
 Eric is the co-author, with Tom Zimmerman, of the Angel City Press book "Spectacular Illumination: Neon Los Angeles 1925-1965."